-BSOD is usually accompanied by different types of errors and stop code thread stuck in device driver is one of them.
-The error usually occurs when you’ve installed new hardware equipment on your PC.
+BSOD is usually accompanied by different types of errors and stop code thread stuck in the device driver is one of them.
+The error usually occurs when you've installed new hardware equipment on your PC.
 Although, like any other BSOD error, several reasons can trigger the thread stuck in a device driver error.

 So, in this guide, we've compiled a list of 11 quick fixes that'll help you troubleshoot the error and say a permanent goodbye to BSOD.

 Believe it or not, but faulty hardware on your system will trigger the thread stuck in device driver error.
 Often, when users replace any hardware component, be it a hard drive, RAM, or a Graphics Card, they don't make firm connections.

 So, if you've recently added new hardware to your PC, make sure to check if everything's connected firmly.
 For instance, if you've replaced the hard drive, take a look at the SATA cables and ensure they're connected properly.

 In case, every connection is firm, try replacing the hardware component with the older one.
 This will help you identify whether there's an issue with your new hardware equipment and if it needs to be replaced or not.

 For many users, resetting the video card's hardware acceleration helped in fixing the Windows stop code thread stuck in device driver error.
 However, this would degrade the performance of the video card and you may not give you the desired functionality.

 Step 1: Right-click on your Desktop and tap "Nvidia Control Panel".